 When we bought our house, one of the things that we loved was the beautiful antique New England barn.
 The 13 modular stalls over the years have housed a large variety of animals from horses to pigs to chickens to llamas and goats.
 But you don’t need a massive barn to build your own bunny barn!
 These ideas could be used to convert a shed, barn, horse stall, unused garage, or even a spare bedroom in your house.

 and this is where we ended up after we were done:

 Safety & Basic Prep

 First and foremost, you need to make the area safe.
 We have concrete floors, so predators digging in wasn’t a concern.
 I thoroughly checked the corners and walls for evidence of rotten wood where an animal could gain access or the rabbits could escape the stall.
 I decided to cover the lower half of the modular wall between the does & bucks with plywood just in case a rabbit decided to try and squeeze between the boards into the next stall for an unauthorized date.

 The window in the doe stall was another concern.
 There was some old chicken wire across it.
 Many predators can rip or chew through chicken wire.
 I replaced the chicken wire with sturdy hardware cloth.
-There is an wooden exterior door that I can use to close up the window, but I knew in the summer I would want to leave the window open even at night so a secure screen was important.
+There is a wooden exterior door that I can use to close up the window, but I knew in the summer I would want to leave the window open even at night so a secure screen was important.
 For the boy stall, their window is completely inside of the secure outdoor enclosure so we can leave that one open.
-In the winter we cover it with plexiglass.
+In the winter we wrap the outdoor enclosure so snow & winds won’t blow into the boy’s stall.

-Then I gave the stalls a good cleaning & pulled out the chicken coop that someone installed the corner of the girl barn.
+Then I gave the stalls a good cleaning & pulled out the chicken coop that someone installed in the corner of the girl barn.
 I left the “floor” of the coop in place as a corner shelf for the bunnies.
 We installed a similar shelf and ramp in the boy barn.